 Adobe is currently investigating reports of a compromise of a Connectusers.com forum database.
 These reports first started circulating late during the day on Tuesday, November 13, 2012.
 At this point of our investigation, it appears that the Connectusers.com forum site was compromised by an unauthorized third party.
 It does not appear that any other Adobe services, including the Adobe Connect conferencing service itself, were impacted.
-You can read more in our public blog post.

 This issue only affects users who have an account on the Connectusers.com forum.
 Users who have not registered on this community forum will not be affected.

 Connectusers.com is a public forum site used for individuals to discuss different topics and exchange ideas about the Adobe Connect product.
 It is not related to any Adobe Connect production system or any other Adobe services, and user credentials are not linked to an AdobeID.